 A strategic operational and brand partnership with Starbucks also turned the tide.
 In exchange for investing in his idea, Dorsey hooked up 7,000 Starbucks coffee stores with a Square reader.
 Thanks to this collaboration, brand awareness numbers went up significantly.

-Over the next decade, Square released several new versions of payment terminals, a series of POS hardware kits for larger businesses, and an ever-growing collection of complimentary online tools and services.
+Over the next decade, Square released several new versions of payment terminals, a series of POS hardware kits for larger businesses, and an ever-growing collection of complimentary online tools and financial services.

 Oh, and they also launched a standalone financial product: Cash App.
 Plus, they acquired several side businesses such as the website builder Weebly and TIDAL — a music streaming service, backed by Jay Z.